Are Blueberries Good For You? Better Than You Might Think!

 And when it comes to children, they’re a win: “In children, researchers found that cognitive performance improved “across all measures,” and the more berries, the better.
 Importantly, the improvements were found within hours of just one meal with blueberries, not after 12 weeks of eating berries every day.”

-Which certainly speaks to the benefits of eating them in smoothies, porridge, granola, and more.
+Which certainly speaks to the benefits of eating them in smoothies, porridge, granola, muffins, breads, and more.

 Scientific American reports that “Emerging research suggests that compounds in blueberries known as flavonoids may improve memory, learning and general cognitive function, including reasoning skills, decision making, verbal comprehension and numerical ability.”